Mani Osai

-Mani Osai is a 1963 Indian Tamil-language drama film, directed by P. Madhavan, his directorial debut.
+Mani Osai is a 1963 Indian Tamil-language drama film, directed by P. Madhavan, in his directorial debut.
 The film was produced by A. L. Srinivasan under ALS Productions and written by Pasumani.
-The film, inspired by Victor Hugo's French novel, The Hunchback of Notre-Dame, stars Kalyan Kumar, M. R. Radha, R. Muthuraman, C. R. Vijayakumari, V. Nagayya, Nagesh, Pushpalatha and Kumari Rukmani.
+It was inspired by Victor Hugo's French novel, The Hunchback of Notre-Dame, and stars Kalyan Kumar, M. R. Radha, R. Muthuraman, C. R. Vijayakumari, V. Nagayya, Nagesh, Pushpalatha and Kumari Rukmani.
 Viswanathan–Ramamoorthy composed the music for the film.

-Plot

-An egotistical rich man (M. R. Radha) abandons his elder son (Kalyan Kumar) because of his physical imperfections.
-He tells his wife (Kumari Rukmini) that the baby was born dead.
-The man has another son (R. Muthuraman) who leads a lazy life, often getting into trouble.
-He falls in love with his cousin (C. R. Vijayakumari), who is very close to the hunchback, treating him like a brother.
-The hunchback becomes a hero who sacrifices everything, taking the blame for others' wrongdoing.
-He finally restores sight to the hero and dies.
-Only after the hunchback's death does the father tell the world that he was his firstborn.